Brayman30/AI-P/README.md

 ###*
 ####You will need to have /bin/bash and git installed but most distributions have that by default.

 ####Also, note for arch, you will need DNF to run this...
-If you have complanints please write to `222 Do Not Care road Providence, Rohde Island`
+If you have complanints please write to `2223 Frying Pan Rd, Basalt, CO 81621`